rust-lang/rust/text/0000-tool-attributes.md

 If this fails, then it reports a macro not found error.
 The compiler *may* suggest mis-typed attributes (declared or built-in).

+A similar opt-in mechanism will exist for lints.

 ## Proposed for immediate implementation